Campeonato Paulista: Format

-The competition, held since 2007, is played in two-legged semi-finals and final by the four best placed countryside São Paulo state clubs that did not reach the semi-final stage of the Campeonato Paulista in the season.
+The competition, held from 2007 to 2023, was played in two-legged semi-finals and final by the four best placed countryside São Paulo state clubs that did not reach the semi-final stage of the Campeonato Paulista in the season.
 Which in turn, is the 5th to 8th place of the first stage of Campeonato Paulista, except the teams from the city of São Paulo and also including Santos.